retrogamecorps/GKD-Pixel-MinUI-Addons/README.md

 ## Final Notes

 - Special thanks to <a href="https://github.com/shauninman/MinUI">MinUI</a> developer <a href="https://github.com/shauninman">shauninman</a> for the tips on how to get this all set up
 - You can create similar paks for other standalone emulators available on the GKD Pixel, such as DOSBox, EasyRPG, Java, Flash, OpenBOR, and so on.
 To do so, go to the Emus folder and simply copy one of the other paks from this repo and change the third line in its launch.sh file to match the standalone OPK (minus the .opk file extension).
-You can find the standalone apps in /media/data/apps/ (you will need to read a Linux file system, or use the MinUI "Files" tool available in its "Extras" package.
+You can find the standalone apps in /media/data/apps/ (you will need to read a Linux file system, or use the MinUI "Files" tool available in its "Extras" package).
 Here are the names of the standalone emulators in my stock test card:
 - - dosbox-v11.opk
   - easyrpg-test.opk
   - Flash.opk